tsfoer/puppet-newrelic/README.md

 ### Beginning with puppet-newrelic

-By default, the module installs and configures the [NewRelic Infrastructure agent](https://docs.newrelic.com/docs/infrastructure/new-relic-infrastructure/installation/install-infrastructure-linux).
+To use the module in its default form, which will install the NewRelic Infra agent:

+    include ::newrelic

 ## Usage